Vecna42/public_rpg/White Wolf/Vampire the Requiem/Characters/ANS - Leopold Babenberg.md

 |     2    |       |
 |     1    |       |

+**Clan Bane**: Mekhet blood is the blood of shadows.
+Their Requiem is one of secrecy and symbolism.
+For this reason, Mekhet each suffer a single bane that is not tied to a breaking point.
+When the Mekhet reaches Humanity 6, choose a bane (see p.
+108 for banes).
+This bane counts toward the three banes a vampire is allowed, so a Mekhet is less able to mitigate detachment.
+As well, consider a Mekhet’s Humanity to be one dot lower for all Humanity-based banes (including sunlight and torpor
++ _Blood of the Unwilling_: Your character takes no sustenance from the blood of the unwilling or the unknowing.
+When feeding from an unwilling vessel, she gains no nourishment from the first few Vitae taken.
+This amount is equal to (10 – Humanity).

+**Bloodline Bane**: Each Lynx has one network they are obsessed with and must check in for a few minutes at least once a night to see what's new and to interact.
+Being prevented (or perceiving that one is being prevented) from doing so is a Frenzy trigger at +0; the threat of being cut off entirely is a Frenzy trigger at -2.
+This network should be represented with at least four dots worth of appropriate merits (Allies, Contacts, Retainer, Status, etc.).

 ## Aspirations
 + Bring the Prince to his knees and force him to beg for forgiveness and mercy
 + Find a way to once and for all rid the city of the stain that is the Circle of the Crone